aws-amplify/docs/cli-toolchain/plugin-commands.md

 ### Amplify plugin init
 The Amplify CLI provides the utility command `amplify plugin init` (and its alias `amplify plugin new`) for the development of plugins.<br/>
-This command prompts you with a bunch of questions, and creates the skeleton of a plugin package for you to furthur develope.
-You can optionally add this new plugin package into the local Amplify CLI platform, so you can test it during devleopment.
+This command prompts you with a bunch of questions, and creates the skeleton of a plugin package for you to develop further.
+You can optionally add this new plugin package into the local Amplify CLI platform, so you can test it during development.

 ### Amplify plugin verify
 The Amplify CLI provides the utility command `amplify plugin verify` to verify that